iancze/DiskJockey/docs/conventions.md

 # Conventions

-We are using the following parameter conventions

 ## Inclination

-inclination ranges from 0 to 180 degrees.
+Disk inclination ranges from 0 to 180 degrees.
 0 degrees means face on, angular momentum vector pointing at observer; 90 means edge on; and 180 means face on, angular momentum vector pointing away from observer.
 These are the same as the RADMC-3D conventions.

 ## Position Angle